Why Pegium¶

 What makes it practical¶

-- the examples are full end-to-end languages, not isolated API fragments
+- examples are full end-to-end languages, not isolated API fragments

-makeDefaultServices(...)gives you a usable baseline quickly- formatter, validation, scoping, and LSP customization all follow explicit class-based patterns
+makeDefaultServices(...)gives you a usable baseline quickly- formatter, validation, scoping, and LSP customization follow explicit class-based patterns

 - the AST and CST stay available, so semantics and source-aware tooling can both be implemented cleanly